Product blog

 Product highlight · Jun 9, 2026

-One ecosystem, three tools: how Novus Supply, Background Remover, and Visualizers fit together
+One software ecosystem, two tools: how Background Remover and Visualizers fit together

-A map of the Novus ecosystem: Supply on the retail side, NSS Background Remover and Novus Visualizers on the software side, the shared free-first and on-device principles, and the deliberate differences between them.
+A map of the Novus software ecosystem: NSS Background Remover and Novus Visualizers, the shared free-first and on-device principles, and the deliberate differences between them.

 - Free-first, on-device, honest